 Edit: I might be wrong about this, but if I am, shame on my credit union partner for the terribly scammy-feeling letter.
 I found several other sites that have been around for almost two decades that link that website and phone number:

 - Nicholas Financial Inc – which has a glassdoor profile with 29 reviews, which links back to that website.
 But the reviews themselves follow a pattern, as if the same person wrote many of them.
 But why would scammers need to establish the legitimacy of a company that the victims already believe exists, because they are legitimate customers of the company?
 That’s what I don’t get.

 - Gosafco – feels phishy, and there’s an entirely separate company by the name Safco that sells home office products.

 - CSF Servicing – but I mean, who includes an “update your insurance info” on their homepage?

 - Amplify CU – different phone number, but also links www.myinsuranceinfo.com

 Edit 2: My credit union says they contacted their Allied rep, who confirms that they manage www.myinsuranceinfo.com, and who runs that phone number.
 However, they have not yet explained why they sent a letter with an incorrect loan number.
-I’m not embarrassed that I mistook this for a scam – it’s remarkably tacky for Allied to send a letter as if they were my CU (with CU letterhead!), and to identify themselves simply as “Insurance Service Center.”
+I’m not embarrassed that I mistook this for a scam – it’s remarkably tacky for Allied to send a letter as if they were my credit untion (with half-good credit union letterhead!), and to identify themselves simply as “Insurance Service Center.”
 Shame on you, Allied.

 I have shared my experience on that reddit post, which, interestingly, contradicts the experience of that OP with his bank.